davidmoss/locate/README.md

 The API can then be exposed using Django Rest Framework (DRF) to allow listing, search and retrieval.

 ### Models
-Location - Country, City, Region, latitude and longitude Country - code, name
+Location - Country, City, Region, latitude and longitude (consider GEOS engine) Country - code, name
 City - code, name
 Region - code, name